14 New Programming Languages To Learn In 2023

 Influenced by: S, XLispStat, Common Lisp, and Scheme.

-The R programming language is not new, but it has become more popular in recent years thanks to the big data revolution.
-It first appeared back in 1993, and now it is widely used among data miners and statisticians for data analysis and developing statistical software.
-It comes with both a command line interface as well as graphical front end.
+The R programming language, although not new, has experienced increased popularity in recent years, largely due to the big data revolution.
+Originating in 1993, it is now extensively utilized by data miners and statisticians for data analysis and developing statistical software.
+R offers both a command-line interface and a graphical front end for users.

 R language is packed with a suite of operators for calculations on matrices, an effective data handling facility, and intermediate tools for data analysis.
 It has stronger object-oriented programming features than most statistical computing languages.